What Are Project Controls Procedures in Construction & Who Needs Them?

 Once stakeholders support the plan, it is the role of the project controls professional to design and coordinate a steady flow of information to ensure that the project proceeds as planned.
 This results in each department having the relevant information to develop and submit their reports, which then become the basis for analysing the overall health and taking corrective action if / when required.
 This part of the plan is aimed at ensuring the consistency of the data throughout the reporting cycle.
 The procedure should give each department enough time to compile their data and reports as well as to perform the required quality control to ensure accuracy.

-With consistent high-quality data and reports flowing out of each department, decision-makers can begin to understand how the project is performing and feel comfortable they are basing their decisions on sound information.
+With consistent high-quality data and reports flowing out of each department, decision-makers can begin to understand how the project is performing and feel comfortable that they are basing their decisions on sound information.
 This, in turn, leads to decisive actions to correct aspects of the project that are not meeting the time, cost, and quality objectives.

 Capture the System

-The data analytics industry has a multitude of systems available which are aimed at collecting, storing, and analysing data.
+The data analytics industry has a multitude of systems available that are aimed at collecting, storing, and analysing data.
 Some have been specifically developed as proprietary software that allows select companies to manage their project in the way they choose.
 What works for others may not work for your project because of its size, scale, and complexity.
 To illustrate this, imagine comparing a small constructor to a major project.
 You would not expect to find the same systems at the core of the project management teams, likely because of costs and capability requirements.
 For this reason, it is advisable that data science experts suggest which software best suits your needs and focus on the structure of the data.

 Through Discipline Comes Freedom